qodeinvestments/Swan-Documentation/Systems/PSAR Index Options/readme.md

 ii) Trading next expiry on expiry evening only post 3.20(Change the position and buy a new position)

 ![image](https://user-images.githubusercontent.com/67407393/236747401-9caf4733-08b4-4c80-893a-cd4e27e8793b.png)

+###### Conclusion from Optimizations:

+As the Acceleration increases the number of trades go up.
+Due to which the Trading edge is reducing.
+It might be better to trade faster but due to Transaction costs the system can fail.
+Hence we decided to run 5 systems ranging from 0.005 to 0.025 with a step of 0.005.
+We have combined the equity curves and see the result as shown in the table above.

 Finally we concluded to run next expiry only after 3.20 in the evening.
 Since we want the option to expire worthless.
 We combined all the Equity curves 5 different curves.The result is in the table above.